melzle/netdia/README.md

 # netdia
-Platform to find and share user's thoughts in article netdia consists of frontend development implemented based on UI/UX design
+Platform to find and share user's thoughts in article netdia consists of frontend development which is implemented based on the UI/UX design created

 netdia page: